 The emissions from electricity use in the home are the largest source of emissions by fuel type.
-They account for 39% of total residential CO2 emissions.
-Oil use was the next largest source, accounting for 31%.
-If we exclude electricity, oil accounted for 51% of residential CO2 emissions from direct fuel use in homes.
+They accounted for 38% of total residential CO2 emissions in 2017.
+Oil use was the next largest source, accounting for 32%.
+If we exclude electricity, oil accounted for 52% of residential CO2 emissions from direct fuel use in homes.

 Final energy per dwelling